aws-quickstart/cdk-eks-blueprints/docs/addons/ssm-agent.md

 If you are disabling public access for your EKS cluster endpoint such that the cluster endpoint is provisioned as private only i.e `endpointPublicAccess=false` and `endpointPrivateAccess=true`, then you can use one of the worker nodes as a TCP jump box to your EKS cluster api.

 To set up a TCP tunnel with your worker node as a jump box:

-> **Pre-Requisite**: Install the Session Manager plugin for the AWS CLI as per [instructions](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) for your OS.

 1. Use SSM `send-command` api to create a TCP tunnel to Cluster API using `socat`: